-- Step 1 Log in to the management console. - Step 2 Click \equiv in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
+- Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
 In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Security Orchestration > Objects.
 On the displayed page, click the Type Management tab. - Step 5 On the Type Management page, click the Threat Intelligence tab. - Step 6 On the Threat Intelligence page, click Add.
 On the Add Threat Intelligence slide-out panel, set type parameters.